tausani-ah-chong/student-service-nestjs/README.md

-Practice creating a basic backend micro-service with NestJS.
+## Practice creating a basic backend micro-service with NestJS.

-Other technologies:
+Tech used:

 - AWS
 - Docker